sower-proxy/sower/README.md

 [![GitHub star](https://img.shields.io/github/stars/wweir/sower.svg?style=popout)](https://github.com/wweir/sower/stargazers)
 [![GitHub license](https://img.shields.io/github/license/wweir/sower.svg?style=popout)](LICENSE)

-The sower is a cross-platform transparent proxy tool base on DNS solution.
+The sower is a cross-platform intelligent transparent proxy tool base on DNS solution.

 If you wanna enjoy the sower, you need to deploy sower on both server and client side.
 On client side, sower listening UDP `53` and TCP `80`/`443` ports, so that you need run it with privileged.